CritFailMods/Icarus-Mods/README.md

 **FOOD BUFFS: (included in FHComplete and FHFoodBuffs)**
 * Buffs that were 600sec are now 900sec
 * Buffs that were 900sec are now 1200sec
-* Buffs that were 1200sec are unchanged
+* Drinkables are improved (tea, coffee, etc.)
+* Workshop buff items are improved (gel, ration, etc.)

+**WEAPONS AND DAMAGE** (included in FHComplete)
+* Rifles and Bows do more damage now
+* Arrows fly much faster - similar to what you would expect from a compound bow in real life
+* Combine with Larkwell backpack for even more damage (plus 100% ammo capacity on rifles!)

 **WORKSHOP ITEMS: (only part of FHComplete)**
 * O2 tank and canteen come pre-filled
 * Workshop Biofuel can has 100k units of fuel
+* Workshop tools now match the health of their crafted equivalents
-* Larkwell items buffed to 400k health
+* Larkwell items buffed to 500k health

 **POWER NETWORK & FUEL: >> (Only included in FHComplete) <<**
 * Biofuel Generator and Solar Panel both support a power network of 50,000 (up from 5,000)